Luis R. Zarama: Early life

 Luis Zarama was born on November 28, 1958, in Pasto, Nariño, Colombia, the oldest of the six children of Rafael Zarama and Maria Pasqualetto de Zarama.
-Zarama attended the seminary of Pasto and the Universidad Mariana in Pasto, where he studied philosophy and theology from 1982 to 1987.
-He began his studies in canon law at the Pontifical Xavierian University in Bogotá in 1987, and earned his licentiate in 1991.
-In the mid-1980s, while attending seminary, Zarama also taught at local high schools.
+Deciding to become a priest, Luis Zarama entered the seminary of Pasto in 1982.
+While at the seminary, Zarama taught at local high schools in Pasto.
+He also studied philosophy and theology at the Universidad Mariana in Pasto.

+Zarama went to Bogotá in 1987 to study canon law at the Pontificia Universidad Javeriana.
+After earning his licentiate, he emigrated to the United States in 1989.

 Priesthood

-Emigrating to the United States in 1989, Zarama was ordained into the priesthood by Archbishop John Donoghue for the Archdiocese of Atlanta on November 27, 1993.
+Zarama was ordained into the priesthood by Archbishop John Francis Donoghue for the Archdiocese of Atlanta at the Cathedral of Christ the King in Atlanta on November 27, 1993.
+After his ordination, the archdiocese assigned Zarama as parochial vicar at Sacred Heart Parish in Atlanta.
+At the same time, he was appointed as an advocate for the Ecclesiastical Province of Atlanta court of appeals, holding that post until 1997.

-Zarama then served as parochial vicar at Sacred Heart Parish in Atlanta until 1996.
-From 1996 to 2006, he was administrator of St. Helena Mission in Clayton, Georgia and the first Hispanic pastor of St. Mark Parish in Clarkesville, Georgia.
-Zarama became an American citizen on July 4, 2000, and said: "I'm happy here, I choose to be here, and I feel like I'm part of the system as a citizen."
-Within the Court of Appeals of the Ecclesiastical Province of Atlanta, he has been advocate (1993–1997) and defender of the bond (1997–present).
+In 1996, the archdiocese appointed Zarama as administrator of St. Helena Mission in Clayton, Georgia, and pastor of St. Mark Parish in Clarkesville, Georgia.
+He later said that the mountains of Northern Georgia reminded him of Colombia and that his time there was a great learning experience.
+The next year, he also assumed the position of defender of the bond for the archdiocese.
+Zarama became an American citizen on July 4, 2000.
+He remarked: "I'm happy here, I choose to be here, and I feel like I'm part of the system as a citizen."

-Zarama was named assistant director of the Vocations Office in 2000 and vicar general in 2006.
-He was also a member of the Committee for Continuing Education of Priests and the Priest Personnel Board.
-In 2007, Zarama was raised by the Vatican to the rank of chaplain of his holiness.
-In addition to his duties as vicar general, he became judicial vicar in 2008 and served as the archbishop's delegate to North Georgia's Hispanic community.
+Donoghue named Zarama as assistant director of the Vocations Office in 2000.
+In 2006, Archbishop Wilton Daniel Gregory named him as vicar general.
+In 2007, the Vatican raised Zarama to the rank of chaplain of his holiness.
+In addition to his duties as vicar general, Wilton named Zarama as judicial vicar in 2008 and designated him as the archbishop's delegate to North Georgia's Hispanic community.

+While in Atlanta, Zarama was also a member of the Committee for Continuing Education of Priests and the priest personnel board.

 Auxiliary Bishop of Atlanta

-On July 27, 2009, Zarama was appointed auxiliary bishop of the Archdiocese of Atlanta and titular bishop of Bararus by Pope Benedict XVI.
-He received his episcopal consecration on September 29, 2009, from then Archbishop Wilton Gregory at the Cathedral of Christ the King in Atlanta.
-Zarama remained the vicar general and judicial vicar for the archdiocese.
+On July 27, 2009, Zarama was appointed auxiliary bishop of Atlanta and titular bishop of Bararus by Pope Benedict XVI.
+He received his episcopal consecration on September 29, 2009, with Gregory as the principal consecrator and Donoghue and Archbishop Eusebius Beltran as co-consecrators, at the Cathedral of Christ the King.

-Zarama presided over the Sunday mass and gave the homily at the Steubenville Atlanta Youth Conference in 2016.
+While serving as auxiliary bishop, Zarama remained vicar general and judicial vicar for the archdiocese.
+Zarama presided over the Sunday mass and delivered the homily at the Steubenville Atlanta Youth Conference in 2016.